jva44ka/marketplace-simulator-cart/README.en.md

 [🇷🇺 Русский](README.md) · 🇬🇧 English

-Shopping cart microservice — part of the "Marketplace Simulator" educational project.
+Shopping cart microservice — part of the "Marketplace Simulator" pet project.

 REST API in Go, PostgreSQL, Outbox pattern for reliable delivery of reservation confirmations to the product service.
 Circuit breaker + retry for the gRPC client.
 Prometheus metrics, OpenTelemetry traces.